Commonly Used Terms

 Beyond reasonable doubt

-The test used by a jury, judge or magistrate to decide if someone is guilty or not guilty of a criminal offence.
-It must be proved beyond reasonable doubt that someone committed a crime before they can be found guilty.
+The test (or standard of proof) used by a jury, judge or magistrate to decide if the accused or defendant is guilty or not guilty of each criminal charge.
+It must be proved beyond reasonable doubt that a person has committed an offence before they can be found guilty.

-The allegation that someone has committed a specific crime, or offence.
+The allegation that a person has committed a specific crime.

 The law based on previous court decisions and customs as distinct from statute law created by Parliament.